End Water Poverty is a global civil society coalition campaigning to end the water and sanitation crisis.

 2. Participating in the Partnership Meeting:

 The civil society constituency is represented at the Partnership Meeting by selected members.
 This provides CSOs with a voice to promote the joint messages and positions agreed in advance.
 17 CSOs were represented at the Partnership Meeting in 2015.
-The next Partnership Meeting is due to be held in 2017.
 When the details and agenda are announced, your SWA Steering Committee CSO representatives and national focal points will be in touch to let you know about opportunities to attend this meeting and to input into civil society positions to be presented at the meeting.